Scribbly the Boy Cartoonist: All-American Publications

 One final "Scribbly" chapter was published in the one-shot giant The Big All-American Comic Book, dated December 1944.

 Solo comic

 When Archie made teen humor comics popular, Scribbly was given his own bimonthly title, Scribbly, which ran for 15 issues, starting in September 1948.
-Mayer continued to write and draw the title, which is a romantic comedy about Scribbly trying to find a steady job and win his girlfriend's affection.
+Mayer continued to write and draw the title, which is a romantic comedy about Scribbly trying to find a steady job and win the affection of his girlfriend Red Rigley, who was a famous cartoonist and coworker.
 The Red Tornado didn't appear in this reboot of the strip.
 Scribblys sales were unimpressive, and Mayer was more interested in his new comic, Leave It to Binky, so the Scribbly comic was dropped in January 1952.
 Scribbly did appear as a backup feature in Leave it to Binky, as well as Buzzy, another DC teen comic.
+A guest appearance of Scribbly in Sugar and Spike #30 reveals that he finally married his redhead girlfriend Red Rigley and had a son, Scribbly Junior.

 Convergence

 In 2015, Scribbly was briefly revived in DC Comics continuity by Paul Levitz, in the miniseries Convergence: World's Finest Comics.
 In the series, he's depicted as transcribing the events of the Seven Soldiers of Victory by Paul Levitz, Jim Fern, Joe Rubenstein and Shannon Wheeler.

 In an interview by Comic Book Resources, Paul Levitz explained his revival of the character: